Franchise vs Independent

 Is it better to be an independent driving instructor or join a franchise?

 It depends on your situation.
-Franchises provide a car, brand, and pupils from day one - ideal for newly qualified ADIs.
-However, franchise fees of £150-250/week significantly reduce your earnings.
-Experienced instructors who already have pupils often save £8,000-13,000/year by going independent with software like DrivePro (from £16.66/month).
+Franchises provide a car, brand, and pupils from day one - which helps newly qualified ADIs who haven't built a reputation yet.
+However, franchise fees of £150-250 a week are a significant fixed cost that never goes away, and most franchise contracts run for 12-24 months with cancellation terms.
+Experienced instructors who already have pupils often prefer going independent with software like DrivePro (from £16.66/month) — no weekly franchise fee, no long-term contract, and you choose your own car and insurance.

 How do I get pupils as an independent driving instructor?